Canvas

 Patterns gallery — paths, curves, and textPath

-A second live example exercising the more decorative end of the canvas API: SVG path data, quadratic and cubic Bezier curves, arcs, textPath (text flowed along a curve), freeform polygons, and overlapping shape compositions.
+A second live example exercising the more decorative end of the canvas API: SVG path data, quadratic and cubic Bezier curves, arcs, textPath (text flowed along a curve), polygon shapes, and overlapping compositions.
 Useful as a reference when authoring seals, ornamental borders, math/geometry illustrations, or anything where the layout language is "place these curves exactly here."

 - Output